 There’s a bit of exercise professional jargon called ‘Functional Exercise’.
 Often found in a sentence with ‘Core Strength‘.
 I talk about this stuff quite a lot… But this jargon actually means a very *sensible* postpartum workout.

 Bending down to the floor repeatedly as you tidy toys or pick up discarded laundry.
-Lunging forward to grab a toddler about to run across the road, or reaching down + forward to wipe his nose before he runs away.
+Lunging forward to grab a toddler about to run across the road, or reaching down and forward to wipe his nose before he runs away.
 Picking up a baby from the floor or awkwardly from inside a cot or out of car.
-Heaving that sleeping infant, strapped into his car seat, out of a car, closing the car door with one foot whilst gabbing your bag with the other + running through the rain into the house finding your keys.
+Heaving that sleeping infant, strapped into his car seat, out of a car, closing the car door with one foot whilst gabbing your bag with the other and running through the rain into the house finding your keys.
 Twisting around in the car to reprimand or calm bored travelling children.

 These movements, fellow mum, you will be very familiar with!
 You do them every day.
 A truly effective, fat burning mummy tummy workout is one that also makes you fit for purpose.
-Fit + strong to perform the *functions* that you do.
+Fit and strong to perform the *functions* that you do.

 Multitasking.
 We’re good at that!
 So don’t waste your time in the gym – make your body work like its supposed to Use your body as a complete system, rather than as a sum of its parts.

-If the above sounds complicated, take some tips from the MuTu System free videos or sign up for the complete download of 12 week video coaching – I’ve done all the thinking for you – you just have to find 15 minutes + move
+If the above sounds complicated, take some tips from the MuTu System free videos or sign up for the complete download of 12 week video coaching – I’ve done all the thinking for you – you just have to find 15 minutes and move

 What’s your favourite multitasking exercise?
 Please share your favourite moves!